October 18, 2013 at 2:31 am #216832

 Even though Aurora pretty much annoyed me for 201-209 I do think she and Philip are similar in personality.
 Aurora is a spoiled princess but she is also a bit of a warrior, like Philip.
 She didn’t balk in front of Cora, even though Cora was offering her a way to get Philip back.
 I think Mulan respects that Aurora didn’t simply want to sit around and make a fuss; she trampled through the woods with Emma and Snow.
 I think one of the big differences is that Mulan could protect Aurora and that is part of Mulan’s overall character.
 She set out to kill the Yoagui when it terrorized her village, she went after Aurora with Philip despite having only just met him.
 And in her own traditional tale, she run off to the army to protect her family and her family’s honor.

-I suppose if were to classify her then (this is super tricky) Mulan might be pansexual, meaning that she can fall in love with any gender/sexual orientation–male, female, bi, transgendered, queer, ect.History is a burden; stories can make us flyOctober 18, 2013 at 10:13 am #216894
+I suppose if were to classify her then (this is super tricky) Mulan might be pansexual, meaning that she can fall in love with any gender/sexual orientation–male, female, bi, transgendered, queer, ect.There are ghosts everywhere.
+We carry them with us wherever we go.October 18, 2013 at 10:13 am #216894

 I agree with what Phee wrote.
 A few decades ago it might have been a stir to see interracial couples, but no one I saw commented on that in a negative way about the ones we’ve seen on the show.
 Any negatives about Tamara were purely she’s a zealot, illogical-taser-toting, evil cheater, lying liar who lies and kills and steals little boys!
 Thankfully that intolerance has been changed slowly in part because of shows/stories that helped people to see an example and fall in love alongside people.
 So sometimes it takes a story to trigger people’s compassion and desire to understand.